Hastwell/Rainier.NativeOmukadeConnector/README.md

-﻿# Rainer Native Omukade Connector
+﻿# Rainier Native Omukade Connector
 ![logo](noc-logo.png)

 **If you're looking to play with others on an Omukade server, this is all you need.**

-This is a BepInEx plugin for the Pokemon TCG Live software (codename "Rainer") that patches the game to connect to a server running an Omukade-family server (eg, Omukade Cheyenne) instead of offical servers.
+This is a BepInEx plugin for the Pokemon TCG Live software (codename "Rainier") that patches the game to connect to a server running an Omukade-family server (eg, Omukade Cheyenne) instead of offical servers.

 ## Requirements